ChuanyuXue/NASA-RETHi-DRDS/README.md

 ## Project motivation & DDS Introduction

-Data repository is an important component in the extra-terrestrial habita, and plays a key role in system monitoring, data serving, and decision making.
-Considering
+Data distribution service is an important component in the extra-terrestrial habitat system and plays a key role in sensor monitoring, data remaining, communication, and decision making.

+The primary concern of any outer space activity is ensuring safety, which usually involves tons of sensor data from several different subsystems, i.e. power system, interior environment system, and intervention agents to monitoring and controlling.
+How to ensure the real-time guarantee and

 ## Project Timeline & Deliverables